jamesryan83/Csharp-Library/README.md

 Common Json | A couple of functions for saving/loading json files CommonUI | Lots of general WPF stuff
-WpfControls | Demo of custom UI Controls WpfProjectTemplate | A template project for WPF in MVVM style
+WpfControls | Demo of custom UI Controls WpfProjectTemplate | A template project for WPF in MVVM using Common & CommonUI